 In order to prevent dirt from the wheels spraying upwards, a removable mudguard can be fitted.
 The position of the mudguard can be adjusted.
+The adjustment must be carried out by a qualified technician.

-- 1. Pull the mudguard upwards out of the holder. - To adjust how easy or difficult it is to pull the mudguard out of the holder, change the degree to which the screws D are tightened.
+- 1. Pull the mudguard upwards out of the holder. - 2 To adjust how easy or difficult it is to pull the mudguard out of the holder, change the degree to which the screws (A) are tightened.